Gitagum: History

-In the year 1907, the Municipal President of Cagayan de Misamis has made Gitagum into a barrio and be a part of said municipality.
-Leodegario Patenio was appointed as Barrio Lieutenant.
-The barrio lieutenant called a meeting of all the Christian settlers from Luzon, Visayas and other neighboring areas.
-The settlers have built school building and all others.
+In 1907, the municipal president of Cagayan de Misamis designated Gitagum as a barrio under its jurisdiction, with Leodegario Patenio appointed as barrio lieutenant.
+He convened a meeting of Christian settlers from Luzon, the Visayas, and nearby areas, who then organized efforts to establish basic community structures, including the construction of a school building.
 During their meeting, they discussed in connection of their barrio fiesta.
 They have agreed that their patron must be Santo Niño and to be held in every third Sunday of January in every year.
 When Alubijid became a municipality, Gitagum was part of that municipality.

 In 1961, the people of Gitagum formed a barrio meeting.
 The purpose of the said meeting was to apply for a municipality.
 Two prominent persons named Benito Velasco and Custodio T. Damasing were the one who made the required papers and personally submitted to Manila for favorable action and consideration.
-President Carlos P. Garcia has issued an Executive Order No. 435, dated June 15, 1961, stating herein, that Gitagum must be a regular municipality.
+President Carlos P. Garcia has issued an Executive Order No. 430, dated June 08, 1961, stating herein, that Gitagum must be a regular municipality.
 President Garcia has appointed the town officials for Gitagum, with Velasco as its municipal mayor, as well as Valeriano Dumagan as vice mayor.
 Lino Maagad, Teotimo Magdale, Bernardo Yamaro, Antonio Palasol, Leon Nob and Carlos Micutuan were appointed municipal councilors.
 Custodio T, Damasing was appointed as Municipal Secretary.
 Gitagum was inaugurated on July 17, 1961.